 Water is the most important and least complicated thing to provision.
 Nobody is allergic to water.
 Nobody has a water intolerance.
 Everyone needs it; especially in the tropics!

 Water bottles are great to have along; make sure your crew bring their own re-fillable water bottles.
-Not only do they have a glass aboard that’s easy to identify but they can take it ashore and refill with water.
-If your crew bring 1 liter bottles you can baseline their water consumption as well; they should be getting one liter of water per day at the very least.
+That guarantees your crew has a “cup” aboard that’s easy to identify; a glass they can take it ashore and refill with water.
+If your crew bring 1 liter bottles you can keep an eye on their water consumption; they should be getting at least one liter of water per day.

 Make sure you research the quality of water sources before suggestion refills ashore and don’t use the water from the marina hoses unless instructed (I learned that lesson when I needed two caribs to cleanse my mouth after one gulp of foul marina hose water).